Health Exercise Studies Fitness (HESF)

 Typically offered in Fall, Spring, and Summer

-This course is designed to teach and apply the principles of lifetime physical fitness, utilizing the five major components of cardio-respiratory endurance, muscular strength, muscular endurance, flexibility and body composition.
+This course is designed to teach and apply the principles of lifetime physical fitness, utilizing the five major components of cardiorespiratory endurance, muscular strength, muscular endurance, flexibility and body composition.
 A variety of health and wellness issues will be addressed.
-The components of fitness will be met through structured individually paced aerobic, muscular strength and muscular endurance activities that meet the need of students with medical/physical limitations.
-For students with medical problems who are unable to take regular Physical Education classes.
-Repeatable up to two semesters.
+The components of fitness will be met through structured individually paced aerobic, muscular strength, muscular endurance, and flexibility activities that meet the need of students with medical/physical limitations.

 GEP Health and Exercise Studies